raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 - [同理心對話] (8/10)
 - [Don't sweat the small stuff in love]
-- [Crucial Conversations: Tools for Talking When Stakes are High]

 - [Don't Sweat the Small Stuff and It's All Small Stuff] by Richard Carlson